 The Providence Foundation, led by Ron Marsella, led the planning effort with state and city leaders.
 As a result of negotiations with the landowners, a series of land swaps was engineered to ensure that all would benefit from the creation of Capital Center.
 SOM was retained to create a master plan for the area which was designated as a special development district overseen by its own governmental entity.
 The 1979 document crafted a vision for the coordinated redevelopment of 15 parcels that included a new Amtrak station, revamped street grid and bridges, public spaces, visual linkages between the statehouse and downtown, and the creation of marketable commercial land to attract tenants.
 To cover the extra costs of the proposed $110 million project, city, state, and federal agencies and the P&W provided additional funding.

-Amtrak provides ticketing and baggage services at this station which is served by 41 daily trains.
+Amtrak provides ticketing and baggage services at this station which is served by more than three dozen daily trains.